aprsworld/MagWebPro/README.md

+# Files
+* addDataPartition

+   Use sfdisk (from linux-utils) to create data partition that fills SD card.
+Then mount it.

+* aprsStart

+   System startup script that sets clock, sets hostname, generates network configuration, creates data partition if needed, LCD messages, firewall

+* aprsStartDataGS

+   Starts DataGS

+* eepromSetHostname

+   Sets hostname of system from EEPROM

+* initialTestSetup

+   Initial factory setup of device

+* magnumReaderStart

+   Start magnum reader data source

+* netConfigJSON

+   Stub / test network config.
+Should be deleted.

+* networkFromJSON

+   Creates /etc/network/interfaces file from network config JSON (see aNetConf)

+* purgeHistory

+   Remove history and development settings prior to shipping

+* purgeLogLocal

+   Remove logged data prior to shipping

+* root-ro

+   Set root filesystem to read-only mode

+* root-rw

+   Set root filesystem to read-write mode

+* sethostname

+   Set system hostname.
+Change running hostname.
+Store hostname to EEPROM

+* tinyFrontStart

+   Should be deleted.

+* wpaSupplicantScan

+   Interact with wpa_supplicant to scan for available networks.
+Cannot be used with running as an access point.

 # MagWebPro

 This documents covers the software that makes up the MagWebPro and derivitive devices.
-The MagWebPro software stack runs on Raspberry PI 3 hardware.
+The MagWebPro software stack runs on Raspberry PI 2 hardware.

 ## Raspbian